 In order to make decisions that will contribute to regional sustainability, the Council must have an understanding of the region, its challenges and its opportunities.
-The Council, as per its mandate, has been developing "a common, evidenced-based understanding of the economic, social, environmental and cultural realities of the region."
-It has considered information on, among other things, demographics, labour market, and education levels.
+The Council, as per its mandate, has developed "a common, evidenced-based understanding of the economic, social, environmental and cultural realities of the region."
+It has considered information on, among other things; provincial budgetary costs, impacts of demographic change, labour market trends, as well as, trends in health care and factors affecting education levels.

 Each Council member was appointed based on their diverse backgrounds, and each contributes a broad knowledge base to the discussion.
-The Council's work balances the roles of Government, individuals, groups and organizations within the region.
+The Council has also recognized that there are gaps in the knowledge base and has taken steps to invite other participants from the region to share their perspectives on specific issues.
+The Council has had to balance the roles of Government, individuals, groups, organizations and communities within the region.